 Good News is an excellent way to reach your community with God's good news, and there is a square space at the bottom of the back page for your church or organisation's stamp or label.
 But if you would like to make readers more aware of your church and details of its services and activities, or invite them to a special event, we offer a more extensive localisation service.

-We can professionally print your invitation or information in the larger space across the whole of the bottom of the back page.
+We can professionally print your invitation or information in the larger space across the whole of the bottom of the back page, if you are ordering a minimum of 2,500 copies.
 This will help you to build a stronger presence in your locality and attract people to your church/outreach event.
-On Christmas and Easter issues, we can also put your church or organisation's name or greetings on the front cover, if you wish.
+On Christmas and Easter issues, we can also put your church or organisation's name or greetings on the front cover at no extra cost.

 For full details of how all this works, and for prices, see the To order section.

 Many people who distribute Good News ask if there is training available in how to use the newspaper.
-Well, the answer is ‘yes’!
+Well, the answer is ‘yes’ AND it's free!

-Outreach UK (formerly Home Evangelism), is a UK-based mission that seeks to encourage and train church members in personal evangelism, and has agreed to offer your church or organisation training in how to get the best out of Good News.
+Outreach UK (formerly Home Evangelism), a UK-based mission that seeks to encourage and train church members in personal evangelism, offers your church or organisation free training in how to get the best out of Good News (though a donation to cover expenses is always welcome).

-Outreach UK's Liaison Officer, Trevor Dickerson, says: “We believe that it is necessary and vital for those in our churches to be equipped to share their faith, and in so doing, to build up relationships with those who are at present outside the sphere of normal church activities.
+Outreach UK's Trevor Dickerson says: “We believe that it is necessary and vital for those in our churches to be equipped to share their faith, and in so doing, to build up relationships with those who are at present outside the sphere of normal church activities.

 “In partnership with Good News newspaper, your church can be trained and equipped to reach out into your neighbourhood with a Gospel tool that is up to date, attractive and presents the Gospel in a medium that is acceptable today.”